hopsoft/job_contracts/README.md

 class FastJob < ApplicationJob include JobContracts::Contractable

-  # Configure the queue before adding contracts to support default enforcement queues
+  # Configure the queue before adding contracts
+  # It will be used as the default enforcement queue for contracts
   queue_as :critical

   # Only enforces on the critical queue
   # This allows us to halt job execution and reenqueue the job to a different queue
-  # where the contract will not be enforced (this a contract's default behavior)
+  # where the contract will not be enforced
   #
   # NOTE: the arg `queues: [:critical]` is default behavior in this example
-  #       we're setting it explicitly for illustration purposes
+  #       we're setting it explicitly here for illustration purposes
   add_contract JobContracts::ReadOnlyContract.new(queues: [:critical])

   def perform(contracts_to_skip=nil)